Goalies get shuffled in NHL free agency; Lightning depleted - WHIZ News

 The effects of a flat salary cap took its toll on the Lightning less than two weeks after winning their second Stanley Cup.
 Tampa Bay bid farewell to defenseman Kevin Shattenkirk, who signed with Anaheim, and the team was forced to place center Tyler Johnson on waivers as the NHL’s free agency period opened Friday.

-In the meantime, the league’s higher profile free agents such as defensemen Alex Pietrangelo and Torey Krug and winger Taylor Hall, remained on the market with a $81.5 million cap — unchanged from last year — adding a layer of uncertainty to a coronavirus pandemic-altered economy.
+In the meantime, the league’s higher profile free agents such as defensemen Alex Pietrangelo and winger Taylor Hall, remained on the market with a $81.5 million cap — unchanged from last year — adding a layer of uncertainty to a coronavirus pandemic-altered economy.

 “It’s a bit of a new world right now with the flat cap and the revenue situation,” Minnesota Wild general manager Bill Guerin said.
 “You don’t want to risk anything too long on either side because it just might not make sense.”

+That was money potentially earmarked for Pietrangelo, a homegrown Blues product, who was captain when they won the Stanley Cup in 2019.
+Krug famously delivered a helmetless hit during that final while playing for Boston.

+Suitors for Pietrangelo have been cut down by St. Louis signing Krug and the Toronto Maple Leafs inking T.J.
+Brodie to a $20 million, four-year deal.
+Vegas cleared cap space to take a swing, though Golden Knights GM Kelly McCrimmon on Friday night refused to answer a question about Pietrangelo because he’s not on the roster.

-The one exception involved goalies, with a long-anticipated shuffle materializing in the first hours of free agency.
+While the market was soft for skaters, it was very active for goaltenders as a long-anticipated shuffle materialized in the first hours of free agency.

 Jacob Markstrom left Vancouver to sign a six-year, $36 million contract with the Calgary Flames.
 The Canucks replaced Markstrom by signing Braden Holtby to a two-year, $8.6 million contract.
 The 2016 Vezina Trophy winner spent his first 10 seasons in Washington, where he helped the Capitals win the Cup in 2018.